Vernida/my-bookshelf/README.md

 To run this project locally, you will need:

 - **Node.js** (with npm installed)
+    Verify installation by running:
+    node --version
+    npm --version
 - A code editor such as **VS Code**
 - A terminal (Git Bash or similar)

+---

+### Steps

+1. Clone or download this repository
+2. Save the project in a directory named: **my-bookshelf**
+3. Navigate into the project directory via the terminal
+4. Install dependencies: **npm install**